ejwillemse/BAN313/chapter7.md

 For low-order days, the surplus manufactured products are placed in inventory, which can then be used during high-order days.

 As the inventory manager we wish to predict our inventory levels for the coming month and see how likely a stock-out is.
-A stock-out occurres when our clients order more products than what we have available in our inventory.
+A stock-out occurs when our clients order more products than what we have available in our inventory.

 We have a fixed production-run setup, meaning we produce a fixed number of products each day.
 Each day's manufactured products is moved to inventory at the end of the day, meaning it is ready for sale at the start of the next day.